-The total maximum assistance from PAHAF per eligible household over the life of the program is limited to \$50,000 per household of eligible housing expenses (e.g., mortgage reinstatement, reverse mortgage reinstatement, forward mortgage payment assistance, condominium/homeowner association fees, cooperative fees, property taxes, insurance, and utilities).
+The total maximum assistance from PAHAF per eligible household over the life of the program is limited to \$50,000 per household of eligible housing expenses (e.g., mortgage reinstatement, reverse mortgage reinstatement, forward mortgage payment assistance, property taxes, and utilities).
 Program funds may only be used on eligible expenses for the homeowner's primary residence for expenses incurred and applicants must have experienced a Qualified Financial hardship that began, continued, or worsened any time after January 21, 2020 (including those that began prior to January 21, 2020 but continued after).
 Arrearages of qualified expenses are eligible for purposes of PAHAF regardless of the date they were incurred, including if they arose before January 2020, and under the PAHAF established caps.
 The maximum assistance of \$50,000 may be revisited and revised in the future, based on additional data collection, and demonstrated need.